webzii/DECI-Term-II-Project/README.md

 ## Overview

-This project is a basic TypeScript + Node.js + Express application designed to resize `.jpg` images using the Sharp library.
-It provides a RESTful API for resizing images, caching them to optimize performance, and serving them back to the client.
-The project is beginner-friendly and follows best practices, making it an excellent learning resource for developers exploring Express and image processing.
+This project is a full-stack TypeScript + Node.js + Express application designed to resize `.jpg`, `.png`, or `.gif` images using the Sharp library.
+It provides both:
+- A **RESTful API** for uploading, resizing, and serving images, and
+- A **simple frontend interface** that allows users to upload images, view them in a gallery, select images to resize, and preview results in the browser.
+The project supports image caching for optimized performance and follows best practices for modular and scalable Express development.
+It also includes linting, formatting, and unit testing to ensure code quality and reliability.

 ---

 ## Key Features

+- **Interactive Web Interface**: Includes a frontend UI to upload images, preview them in a gallery, select files from a dropdown, and trigger resizing directly from the browser.
-- **Resize `.jpg` Images**: Resize images by specifying width and height through the API.
+- **Resize `.jpg`, `.png`, and `.gif` Images**: Resize images by specifying width and height via the API or the web interface.
-- **API Endpoint for Resizing**: Simple and accessible API endpoint (GET `/api/resize`) for handling image resizing requests.
+- **API Endpoint for Resizing**: Accessible API endpoint (GET `/api/resize`) for handling image resizing requests.
+- **Upload Endpoint**: Upload new images through a POST `/api/upload` endpoint, either via form or UI.
+- **Image Gallery**: Automatically displays uploaded images in a gallery view.
+- **Dynamic Image Selection**: Select images for resizing from a dropdown populated with available uploaded filenames.
-- **Image Caching**: Caching of resized images to avoid redundant processing for repeated requests.
+- **Image Caching**: Avoids redundant processing by caching resized images.
-- **Scalable Express Server**: Modular server design for scalability and maintainability.
+- **Scalable Express Server**: Modular structure allows for maintainability and growth.
-- **Image Processing with Sharp**: Leverages the Sharp library for fast and efficient image resizing and transformations.
+- **Image Processing with Sharp**: Fast, efficient, and production-grade image manipulation.
-- **Unit Testing**: Includes unit tests to validate the image resizing logic.
+- **Unit Testing**: Jasmine tests to validate both resizing logic and API behavior.
-- **Beginner-Friendly**: Easy-to-follow code with best practices for TypeScript, Express, and image processing.
-- **Prettier and ESLint Integration**: Automated code formatting and linting to ensure code quality.
+- **Prettier and ESLint Integration**: Enforces clean, consistent code through automated formatting and linting.

 ---